 Florida is at a crossroads.
 The awesome power of our democracy is being undermined by special interests, and some of the most important issues facing Floridians are being ignored.
 I believe the Sunshine State is ready for a brighter, smarter, and more progressive path to the future.

 Our leaders are elected to represent the interests of the people.
 We must hold their feet to the fire so they pass the legislation that the people demanded when they voted for it.
-Floridians overwhelmingly supported Amendment 2 on the 2016 ballot, the Medical Marijuana Legalization Initiative — yet the bill to regulate medical marijuana was corrupted by special interests.
-Instead of implementing an infrastructure to move forward, our state legislature took steps to keep patients on opiates longer and further restrict access to medicinal marijuana that should now be readily available to patients in need.
-Because of this blatant inability to listen to people over profits, Floridians have to wait another full year before legislature meets again to provide even a possibility to provide needed access to medical marijuana.
+71% of Floridians supported Amendment 2 on the 2016 ballot, the Medical Marijuana Legalization Initiative — yet the bill to regulate medical marijuana was corrupted by special interests.
+While the beginnings of an infrastructure have now been put in place, our state’s government continues to over-legislate on areas like commercial availability, while under-legislating on important issues like patient approval and protection.
+Because of this blatant inability to listen to people over profits, Floridians in many parts of the state still have no access to the Medical Marijuana they overwhelmingly voted for.

 Florida has an urgent need for criminal justice reform.
 A bipartisan push to end mass incarceration, stop the unequal application of laws, and ban private interests from profiting off the abuse of our citizens’ individual liberties must be a priority in our state legislature.
 We must change the way and the rate at which we imprison people.
 We need to provide sustainable infrastructure for our citizens who have served their time to fully reintegrate as productive citizens in our communities.
 Americans are guaranteed certain Constitutional liberties that are being infringed upon by the current criminal justice system.
 All Americans deserve and are entitled to a second chance and a fair opportunity to move forward.